 Here’s what you’ll need to pull off this salty, buttery, and one-of-a-kind soirée:

 SERVE: Off-the-cuff is the name of the fun game with this outdoor party theme, so feel free to let your shellfish feast consist of whatever proteins you find at the local grocery store or fish market.
 When it comes to lobster, there’s nowhere like Maine—and as it turns out, the same can be said for lobster party drinks.
+Serve your shellfish on a matching platter.
 Wash down your lobster rolls with a mug of this full-bodied Maine beer to keep the entire menu Pine Tree State-approved.

 DECORATE: Full disclosure, there’s no posh way to dribble lobster butter down your chin.
 Prepare for the inevitable with some stylish newspaper decor, and load up on dish towels, wet wipes, and seafood crackers (because not everyone has the grip strength to crack open a lobster with their bare hands).